 Breast is best, but no — it isn’t always possible.
 Mothers who cannot or do not breastfeed need the absolute (next) best options available to them.
 Because it matters.

-The Problem with Fed is Best Foundation
+Incorrect Info From the Fed is Best Foundation

 Recently, the Fed is Best Foundation has been putting out some serious misinformation.
 This is never acceptable, because giving mothers who want to breastfeed and are physically able to breastfeed wrong information that could sabotage their breastfeeding relationship is flat out wrong.